m5stack/m5-docs/docs/en/base/lan_base.md

 ## Description

-**<mark>LAN Base</mark>** is base with integrated Ethernet chip W5500 and network interface.
-It meets the needs of M5Core access to wired networks.

-Because M5Core integrates wireless WIFI, but there is no network interface, if you need to let M5Core access the wired network to work, then the LAN base is just right.

-The LAN base is also equipped with metal rails and magnet discs for easy installation of the LAN to the wall or iron frame.

-The orange HT3.96 terminal on the LAN base, this interface is not yet electrically connected, and each of its pins can be connected to any pin on the M-Bus bus.
+Although M5 core is ESP32-based, having Wi-Fi and Bluetooth intergrated, it doesn't stop you enable the Ethernet function.
+This **LAN** is a M5 Base that having a W5500 chip, which is a Hardwired TCP/IP embedded Ethernet controller that provides easier Internet connection to embedded systems.
+This Base is speciffically design for industrial application scenarioes, comes with couple of HT3.96 connectors, 485(?) metal rail and magnet discs for easy installation and fixation.

+The 6 pin of HT3.96 connector are dangling, you can wired them up with the M-BUS and other circult as you like.

-**The figure below shows the inside of the LAN**
+**The figure below shows the inner of LAN**

 <img src="assets/img/product_pics/base/lan_03.png" width="350" height="350"><img src="assets/img/product_pics/base/lan_07.png" width="350" height="350">

-If you need to implement RS485 communication, then use the matching pin header and TLL-to-RS485 function board to solder to the LAN base, you can realize RS485 interface, so you can communicate with RS485 device through the above HT3.96 terminal.
+If you need to add RS485 interface, soldering the RS485 board onto the mian board pin correspondingly.

 **TTL-to-RS485 adapter board and LAN base**

 <img src="assets/img/product_pics/base/lan_04.png" width="100%" height="100%">

-**The figure below shows how the TTL-to-RS485 adapter board can be combined with the LAN backplane**
+**The figure below tells you how the TTL-to-RS485 adapter board connected onto LAN backplane**

-*The RS485 small board is soldered to the LAN backplane.
-The serial port pins on the small board will be connected to the GPIO16 and GPIO17 of the LAN backplane.*
+*The serial port pins on the RS485 board will be connected to the GPIO16 and GPIO17 of the LAN backplane.*

 <img src="assets/img/product_pics/base/lan_05.png" width="50%" height="50%">